bluefroguk1/empire-dump/content/Wiki/Senate/Sanctions.md

 ## Overview
 If we are satisfied that a person's behaviour violates our Conduct rules, our conduct team [[Will|will]] decide what course of action is appropriate to take.
 This page outlines the [[Sanctions|sanctions]] the conduct team can impose, as well as a range of additional restrictions we may put in place if we issue a formal warning.
 We may also issue cautions, formal warnings or bans for cheating or for non-payment of ticket fees.
 (Reports about cheating are investigated and dealt with by [[The Empire|the Empire]] [[Referee]] team rather than the conduct team.
 Issues such as non-payment, drug abuse at [[Events|events]], or breaches of [[Terms and conditions|terms and conditions]] are dealt with by the [[Profound Decisions management team]].)
-All details of any sanctions issued by Profound Decisions are subject to our rules for confidentiality.
+All details of any [[Sanctions|sanctions]] issued by Profound Decisions are subject to our rules for confidentiality.
 __TOC__
 ## Cautions, Warnings and Bans
 * The conduct team [[Will|will]] review reported breaches of the conduct rules
-* They will decide whether to issue a caution, a formal warning, or permanent ban *They will not issue a caution or formal warning if the person who made the report has asked them not to
+* They [[Will|will]] decide whether to issue a caution, a formal warning, or permanent ban *They [[Will|will]] not issue a caution or formal warning if the person who made the report has asked them not to
-* A permanent record is kept of all reports and investigations If we are satisfied that a person's behaviour violates our Conduct rules then our conduct team will issue either a caution, a formal warning, or a ban, depending on the nature and severity of the incident.
+* A permanent record is kept of all reports and investigations If we are satisfied that a person's behaviour violates our Conduct rules then our conduct team [[Will|will]] issue either a caution, a formal warning, or a ban, depending on the nature and severity of the incident.
 The conduct team will not impose a caution on an individual or give them a formal warning if you have asked us not to do so.
 We will only override your request if we feel we need to permanently ban someone to remove a substantial risk of serious harm.
 We keep a permanent record of all reports and investigation to allow us to identify patterns of behaviour over time.
 ### Caution